 Getting to know your market

-If you’re producing fresh content on a regular basis, and sharing it across your social media channels then your website should be seeing an increase in traffic.
+If you’re producing fresh content on a regular basis and sharing it across your social media channels then your website should be seeing an increase in traffic.
 Tools like Google analytics can help you track this, which means you can see what blog articles have had the most views.
 If one article has had a significant amount of page views in comparison to another, your audience obviously found it interesting and relevant.
-This allows you to get an idea of what’s successful in your niche and what your target audience are searching for.
+This allows you to get an idea of what’s successful in your niche and what your target audience is searching for.

 Furthermore, regular fresh content will encourage people to visit your site.
 If you don’t have a blog, what are you doing to encourage customers to revisit a website that they’ve already seen?
 If there’s nothing new happening, people will lose interest; a blog ensures that something is always happening, and shows that you’re still very much interested and active within your industry.

 Websites with blogs have 434% more indexed pages, which means these companies are far more likely to be found on search engines.
 As a rule, the more pages with quality content you have, the more organic visits you’ll receive.
 If your blog articles are properly optimised and answering the questions that your customers are asking search engines, you’ll start ranking higher for these keywords and be rewarded with increased traffic.